 How much vitamin D is required for people in Ireland?

 How often you are outside, your skin type (darker skin types have to work harder for the vitamin d synthesis to occur), age, typical choice of clothing all play a role in this.
-However generally, Vitamin D is needed most in the winter months and as such – a supplement of at least 2000iu is recommended between October and March.
+However generally, Vitamin D supplements in Ireland is needed most in the winter months and as such – a supplement of at least 2000iu is recommended between October and March.
 For the rest of the year a lower strength supplement such as 1000iu can be enough.

 That said, If you want to be as specific as possible to your own situation – you could take a blood test to get an accurate idea how vitamin D deficient you might be (if you are at all).